1 medium-sized cucumber (very finely diced or shredded)

 On a large sheetpan, lay out the tortillas chips in a single-ish layer.
 Top with ½ the shredded Mexican cheese.
 Then add any remaining tortilla chips and then top again with the rest of the Mexican Cheese.
 Spoon the Mexican street corn mixture on top of the chips evenly.
 Then add on the taco meat (optional).
 Then top with crumbled queso fresco.
 Bake for 10-12 minutes.
 You want the cheese to be melted on the nachos and the chips to be lightly browned, but not burned!

-Remove from heat and then add on the toppings (evenly spaced): True Rebel Mix® tomatoes (halved), red onion, jalapeno, cilantro, Siggi’s yogurt, and guac.
+Remove from heat and then add on the toppings (evenly spaced): Maverick Mix® tomatoes (halved), red onion, jalapeno, cilantro, Siggi’s yogurt, and guac.

 Feel free to arrange based on preference --- for example, I only put the red onion and guac on one half because my daughter and husband don’t love those.